 Containers: supervision of stuffing and stripping operations

-Cargo Inspection Service offers pre-shipment inspection services for exportation and importation products in reefer and dry containers, evaluating and supervising the following aspects:
+Cargo Inspection Service offers pre-shipment, stuffing and stripping inspection services for exportation and importation products in reefer and dry containers, evaluating and supervising the following aspects:

 - Visual inspection of containers:

 Unit physical evaluation.
 Preparation and cleaning.
 Infestation check.
 Review of PTI (Pre-trip Inspection) label and the cargo label (refrigerated cargo).
-Review of refrigerated cargo parameters (temperature set point, evaporator defrost interval, air exchange, relative humidity, gas composition with controlled/modified atmosphere units).
+Review of refrigerated cargo parameters (temperature set point, evaporator defrost interval, air exchange, relative humidity, gas composition and preparation of controlled/modified atmosphere units.